rajveer-21/Levant/README.md

 Can play **MP3, WAV, AIFF, AAC** files

 # Directions to use -
-1.** Load the player by launching the LevantGUI class, wait for it to compile (only on the first use).**
+1. **Load the player by launching the LevantGUI class, wait for it to compile (only on the first use).**
-2.** Click on Load Song and navigate to your required file.**
+2. **Click on Load Song and navigate to your required file.**
-3.** Click on the ▶️ button to play and ⏸️ button to pause the playing song.**
+3. **Click on the ▶️ button to play and ⏸️ button to pause the playing song.**

 # LevantFXPlayer
 The primary player which uses JavaFX's MediaPlayer() class to play various songs.